-The Bixler Trauma & Emergency Center is the only Level II Trauma Center in the region and has designations such as Accredited Stroke Center and Chest Pain Center.
-The Center has 52 beds and sees over 70,000 patients each year.
+The Tallahassee Memorial Bixler Trauma & Emergency Center is the only Level II Trauma Center in the Big Bend region and is an Accredited Stroke Center and Chest Pain Center with PCI – (Percutaneous Coronary Intervention) the highest designation available for heart attack care.
+More than 65,000 people from 17 counties are treated in the 53-bed facility each year.

 The Trauma Center is for individuals who have sustained an injury that must be treated in a timely manner in order for the patient to survive.
 Most often, these patients are victims of automobile accidents, falls, gunshot wounds, stabbings or burns.